Skip to primary navigation Skip to content Skip to footer

 Sloths are very delicate creatures due to their slow metabolism.

-a close up of a sloth
+a close up of an animal

 Here are a few tidbits that make sloths both intriguing and mysterious: